kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 ## Architecture

 The architecture for this lab is designed to enable a seamless, end-to-end workflow for data processing and machine learning within a Lakehouse environment.
 The process begins with the creation of a Lakehouse, which acts as the central data storage layer where raw files are uploaded for further analysis.
 Users then operate within a notebook interface, where data is loaded into DataFrames for exploration and transformation.
 Leveraging Apache Spark, machine learning models are trained efficiently at scale within this environment.
 To manage and monitor experiments, MLflow is integrated into the architecture, allowing users to track, compare, and analyze multiple model runs.
 Once a model is finalized, it is saved for future use, and the notebook is persisted as part of the workflow.
 Finally, the Spark session is properly terminated to optimize resource usage.
-This architecture supports a structured, scalable, and reproducible pipeline—from data ingestion to model training and experiment tracking, ensuring clarity and control at every stage of the lab.
+This architecture supports a structured, scalable, and reproducible pipeline from data ingestion to model training and experiment tracking, ensuring clarity and control at every stage of the lab.

 ## Architecture Diagram